jonathanmfung/quartz/content/why-you-should-write.md

 -   What's the point of blogs?
 -   Why do so many people have blogs?

 So this blog post appeared at a nice time.
-I found it through a thread on Bluesky by Steve Klabnix, as a reply by Markiewka on the second post [^1].
+I found it through a thread on Bluesky by Steve Klabnik, as a reply by Markiewka on the second post [^1].
 For archival reasons, here's the short thread:

 > \> I completely agree.
 It's pointless to write about something you don't know much about.
 >